 The # MeToo movement has given sexual harassment at the workplace a very disturbing face.

 The public consciousness around the issue has gained momentum, and a lot more of sexual harassment cases are being dealt with than in the previous years.
 The US Equal Employment Opportunity Commission has acknowledged receiving 41 percent fewer complaints it did last year than it did twenty years ago.
 These statistics are not because fewer employees are victims of sexual harassment, but rather because firms are handling more of these cases internally.
-That's not only one problem that exist nowadays in our society, and if you want to read more further on this topic you can read this social problems essay.

 Legal Framework for Sexual Harassment

 95 percent of companies now have an in-house complaint process, and 82% have a functional investigative protocol.

 Firms can not bar their workers from reporting sexual harassment cases to the EEOC.
 The EEOC usually investigates and determines whether there are sufficient grounds to proceed with a court case.
 Some employers are making their employees sign away their right to institute legal action in such instances.

 Presently, the majority of the legislators and investors have made it hard for companies to fail to cover up their sexual harassment complaints.
 The New York State Senate has come up with a bill that will provide tax breaks to companies that report annual sexual harassment statistics of a certain threshold.

 The California Public Employees Retirement System is coming up with a policy that will require its portfolio firms to reveal more information on sexual harassment settlements.

 New legislation is being drafted to prohibit companies from gagging sexual harassment victims via contractual provisions like arbitration clauses and non-disclosure agreements.
 The State of Washington has recently banned the enforcement of such provisions in sexual harassment cases.
 The US Congress has also introduced a bill that prohibits forced arbitration in sexual harassment claims.